"Father" • Chinese-English Dictionary

 fù zǐ father and son

-gōng gong husband's father / grandpa / eunuch
+gōng gong husband's father / father-in-law / grandpa / grandad / (old) form of address for a eunuch

 zǔ fù father's father / paternal grandfather

-lǎo yé zi my (you etc) old father / polite appellation for an elderly male
+lǎo yé zi my (your etc) old father / polite appellation for an elderly male

 wài gōng (coll.) mother's father / maternal grandfather